-Describe the primary role of a clinical microbiology laboratory; focus on bacteriology.

-• List examples of when it is appropriate to perform susceptibility testing on reported bacteria.

-Discuss tests used to determine if a bacterium is susceptible or resistant to an antimicrobial agent.
+- Describe the primary role of a clinical microbiology laboratory; focus on bacteriology. - Explain how improperly collected specimens can contribute to misleading results. - List examples where bacteria reported may NOT be contributing to an infection. - Discuss tests used to determine if a bacterium is susceptible or resistant to an antimicrobial agent. - Describe a cumulative antibiogram and how this report can be used to guide empiric therapy and monitor % of bacteria susceptible (%S) to specific antimicrobial agents.

-Scenario:

-Physician sends a specimen to the microbiology lab.
+Scenario: Physician sends a specimen to the microbiology lab.
 What does he/she want to know?